AndrasKovacs/smalltt/README.md

 If both conditions hold, then it is possible to quote `rhs` to some `t` term which depends only on `xᵢ` bound variables, so that `λ x₁ x₂ ... xₙ. t` is a well-formed term.
-In the actual implementation we a variable renaming data structure (TODO link) to map De Bruijn levels in `rhs` to the correct De Bruijn indices in the output.
+In the actual implementation we use a variable [renaming structure](src/Unification.hs#L35) to map De Bruijn levels in `rhs` to the correct De Bruijn indices in the output.

 The naive implementation beta-normalizes `rhs` while quoting, which we want to avoid.
 In smalltt the `rhs` is quoted without unfolding any top-level